 - 2 tablespoon water

 - ¼ C granulated sugar

-- ¼ tsp vanilla
+- ¼ teaspoon vanilla extract

-- 1 tsp matcha sifted
+- 1 teaspoon matcha sifted

 - 1 C powdered icing sugar

 - Grease a mini doughnut pan.

 - Carefully place one cherry blossom into the each doughnut cavity.
 Set aside.

 - Pour the wet ingredients over top of the dry ingredients and fold gently until combined,

-- Place into the oven for 6-7 minutes, until they spring back when touched lightly.
+- Bake at 375°F/192°C for 6-7 minutes, until they spring back when touched lightly.

-- Let the doughnuts cool in the pan before removing with a toothpick.
-Remove to a cooling rack with a piece of parchment paper underneath.
+- Transfer to a cooling rack with a piece of parchment paper underneath.